Wednesday, 30 December 2020

 "Greater is their trouble whose minds are set on the unmanifested; for the goal, the unmanifested, is very hard for the embodied to reach."

 So what about the alternative, the worship of God with name and form?
-This is the path that Krishna recommends for most people (the majority of saints of past and present attained God through this type of worship; a few also attained Him through worship of the formless but these are relatively few).
+This is the path that Krishna recommends for most people (the majority of saints of past and present attained God through this type of worship; some also attained Him through worship of the formless but these are relatively few).

 In fact, another advantage of the worship of God with name and form, aside from the fact that the mind can focus better in this path, is that Krishna promises that He Himself rescues those who turn to Him with devotion.
 He says: